Opening Acts: Globalization – Bushwhacking Its Wild Path

 The reader may come to see how our human story emerged in the wild spaces and shadows of human and, actually, pre-human, evolution.
 That is, to give the reader a peek at what lies ahead, the paleo-record seems to reveal how our proto-human ancestors vied in deadly competitions that consummated in both conception (gene-pooling) and, just as often, and more violently, in species extinctions.
 A bushwhacking survey of pre-historic humans reveals their mastery of fire, cooking, and tool/weapon-making (technology); the management of scarce resources and excess production of foods and fuels (economy); and most miraculously, the transformational emergence and dominance of human intelligence and language (culture).
 Indeed, pre-human evolution reveals the radical transformation of evolution itself.
 What emerges is “hyper-nature” – natural “organic” evolution now transformed into “innovation” evolution.
 The secret of the Genesis myth, the Serpent and the Apple.

-WG will explore how the human story is in fact still wild and so “hyper-natural.”
+WG will explore how the human story is in fact still wild and therefore “hyper-natural.”
 We are riding a wild wave first endowed from “nature” herself.
 And as our powers continue to emerge and grow, the ride grows even wilder and will require our best bicycle-balance, our sharpest technical and moral survival skills.

 Bios